When your natural pattern of sleep is disturbed you experience insomnia – a sense of having had inadequate quantity or quality of sleep.

 Improving your sleep habits and your sleep environment.

-- Avoid stimulants such as caffeine 4-6 hours before bedtime, also try and quit smoking.
+- Avoid stimulants such as caffeine 4-6 hours before bedtime ideally not after 2pm, also try and quit smoking.
 Nicotine close to bedtime can cause poor sleep.

 - Avoid drinking alcohol 4-6 hours before going to bed.